ImaneMdn/Marketing-Insights-Dashboard/README.md

 #### Product Development:

 - Provide insights on areas for product development, such as branding and taste.

+### Recommendations for CodeX

+#### Product Improvement:

+Consider enhancing the product by introducing limited edition packaging.
+Add more natural ingredients, reduce sugar content, and introduce additional flavors to cater to diverse consumer preferences.
+Implement strategies to improve positive response rates from consumers.

+#### Pricing Strategy:

+Set the ideal price range for the product between 50 to 150, aligning with consumer expectations.
+Marketing Campaigns and Offers:

+Introduce cost-effective bundle offers, such as discounts on purchasing a pack of 6 cans.
+Leverage the festive seasons in each city by creating gift set packs and running targeted marketing campaigns during these celebrations.

+#### Brand Ambassador Selection:

+Consider a brand ambassador who is a sportsperson, athlete, or engages in physical activities, resonating with the active and energetic image of energy drink consumers.
+Target Audience Focus:

+Concentrate marketing efforts on the age group of 15 to 30, as this demographic constitutes a significant portion of the consumer base.

 ### Dataset Information
 The dataset provided by Codebasics includes three CSV files: